julianhamre/listloc/README.md

 # END LISTING
 ```

-If extracted, a file called `greet.listing` will be created and saved in a `listings/` directory in the same location as the source file.
+When extracted, a file named `greet.listing` is created in a `listings/` directory next to the source file.
 Every `.listing` file will contain the content in between the listing declaration wrapper:

 ```text
 def greet(name):